How to Create Effective Food Standard Operating Procedures

 SOPs protect your employees from accidents by outlining safety management steps, like cleaning kitchen spills to prevent falls.

 Standard operating procedures also include steps for handling food.
-They make sure employees know when to sanitize food prep areas, where to store raw meat, and how often they should wash their hands to reduce food contamination.
+They make sure employees know when to sanitize food-prep areas, where to store raw meat, and how often they should wash their hands to reduce food contamination.

 Minimize Costs